isabella232/docs-80/docs/languages/python.rst

 Supported features
 ------------------

-* requirements.txt, requires.txt and setup.py files are supported
+* requirements.txt, requires.txt files are supported
 * Security advisories

 Limitations
 ------------

+* setup.py is only supported on Gemnasium.com
 * All dependencies are considered as "runtime"
 * Pip options (like `-r` to include another file) are ignored
 * Sections (like `[testing]`) are ignored